hanqi-qi/hanqi-qi.github.io/_pages/about.md

 # News

 <div style="width: 100%; height: 300px; overflow-y: scroll; border: 1px solid #ccc; padding: 10px;">
+05.2026: A paper GraphMind accepted by <strong>KDD26</strong>🇰🇷 about novelty assessment for scientific papers using graph reasoning led by Italo. <br>
 05.2026: A paper accepted by <strong>ICML26</strong>🇰🇷 about an effective revision mechanism in diffusion models led by Yanzheng. <br>
 04.2026: New paper GRADE led by Yujing released about knowledge boundary detection🧠❓ via gradient subspace analysis. <br>
 04.2026: Two papers accepted by <strong> ACL26 </strong>, in multimodal interpretability and LLM safety monitoring benchmark (AutoMonitor-Bench). <br>